-In addition to the BSA, there are currently no admission requirements for the Half Minors, but placement is based on annuity and number of ECTS.
+In addition to the BSA, there are currently no admission requirements for the Faculty elective course, but placement is based on annuity and number of ECTS.

 It is therefore possible that you cannot be placed based on your study results.

 International Students should have an adequate background in Medicine.
 Admission will be considered based on CV and motivation letter.

 This course utilizes and extends your basic knowledge of molecular biology and oncology, and helps you translate this knowledge to investigate cancer treatment possibilities.
 The first 4 weeks of the course teach the current concepts of translational research, while also focusing on molecular pathways containing targets for novel treatments.
 Six tumour conditions (Sezary syndrome, giant cell tumour of bone, breast cancer, renal cell carcinoma, melanoma and lung cancer) will be discussed in-depth while following the central theme: signalling in cancer and from bench to bedside clinical translation via targeted therapy.
 In the second part of the course (3 weeks) students have to design and write a novel or improved clinical trial proposal for targeted therapy in cancer, based on recent literature data.
 Students will select one of the 6 major topics discussed in part 1.
 The assignment will be performed in groups of 2-3 students.
 The final part of the course (3 weeks) will be dedicated to writing a literature review on a specialized topic.
 Students can choose their favourite topic related to all the issues that have been raised in parts 1 and 2.
 A medical student following the BW-track program will not write a review but will perform a mini-internship in one of the departments of the LUMC.